-Sudan’s protesters claim victory for their ‘revolution’
+Sudan’s protesters welcome power-sharing deal with military

 The military-controlled Al-Sudan television channel played national songs.
 It also reran excerpts of the press conference announcing the agreement, held jointly by protest and military leaders, which it subtitled “Congratulations to the Sudanese people.”

-“We hope that the formation of transitional institutions marks the beginning of a new era,” said Omer El-Digair, a leader of the Forces for the Declaration of Freedom and Change, a political coalition representing the protesters, at the joint press conference with the military and African mediators following the conclusion of the deal.
+“We hope that the formation of transitional institutions marks the beginning of a new era,” said Omer El-Digair, a leader of the Forces for the Declaration of Freedom and Change, a political coalition representing the protesters.
+He spoke at a joint news conference with the military and African mediators following the conclusion of the deal.
 “We hope it is an era where we can shut off the sound of pistols and destroy for good prisons of arbitrary detention.”

-The two parties agreed to form a joint sovereign council to lead the country during a transitional period of three years and three months, said the SPA statement.

-This suggests a significant concession on the part of pro-democracy forces, which had insisted that the sovereign council have only a civilian president.
-However, the deal did secure another key demand, that protest leaders select the members of a technocratic Cabinet to be formed independently from the generals.

-According to the SPA statement, the two parties also agreed to launch “a national independent investigation” into the killings of protesters since al-Bashir was ousted on April 11, according to the statement.
+According to the SPA statement, the two parties also agreed to launch “a national independent investigation” into the killing of protesters since al-Bashir was ousted, according to the statement.

 “I am not fully satisfied but it is a step forward to bring peace to our people,” Tarek Abdel Meguid, an FDFC leader, told The Associated Press.